injaamam/family-travel-tracker/README.md

 ## Database Initialization

-4. Create a database named something and run the queries from `queries.sql`.
+4. Create a database (e.g., named `world`) and run the queries from `queries.sql`.
 This will create the necessary database for the program:

-    Example connection details for your database (that I used in my index.js file):
+    Example connection details for your database (used in `index.js`):
     ```env
     user=postgres
     host=localhost